jiangwenyuan/nuster/README.md

 **context:** *backend*, *listen*

-Define cache rule.
+Define rule.
 It is possible to declare multiple rules in the same section.
 The order is important because the matching process stops on the first match.

 ```
 acl pathA path /a.html
-filter cache
+nuster cache on
-cache-rule all ttl 3600
+nuster rule all ttl 3600
-cache-rule path01 ttl 60 if pathA
+nuster rule path01 ttl 60 if pathA
 ```

-cache-rule `path01` will never match because first rule will cache everything.
+rule `path01` will never match because first rule will cache everything.

 ### name

-Define a name for this cache-rule.
-It will be used in cache manager API, it does not have to be unique, but it might be a good idea to make it unique. cache-rule with same name are treated as one.
+Define a name for this rule.
+It will be used in cache manager API, it does not have to be unique, but it might be a good idea to make it unique. rule with same name are treated as one.

 ### key KEY